lucaionescu/reading-log/README.md

 <sup><i>Last update: June 6, 2021</i></sup>

 ---

-# Reading Log
+# :closed_book: Reading Log

 Here you find my reading log consisting of articles, papers, books or websites I enjoyed.
-If you have recommendations, remarks about broken links or anything else, feel free to reach out!
+If you have recommendations, remarks about broken links or anything else, feel free to open a PR!

 ## Generative Art